aces/Loris-MRI/docs/scripts_md/database_files_update.md

 # DESCRIPTION

-This script updates the path stored in the `files` and `parameter_file` tables to remove the `$data_dir` part of the path for security improvements.
+This script updates the path stored in the `files` and `parameter_file` tables to remove the `data_dir` part of the path for security improvements.

 ## Methods